 Casualties of World War II

 World War II was the deadliest conflict in all human history, lasting six years from 1939 to 1945.
 It divided countries around the world into two opposing military alliances: the Allies (UK, France, US, Russia, China) and the Axis (Germany, Italy, Japan).

 There were millions of casualties of war, but the total number is unknown, as many deaths went unrecorded.
-According to records over 60 million people died in the war, 40 million of whom were civilians killed by genocide, massacres, mass-bombings, disease and starvation.
+Over 60 million people died in the war according to records.
+More than 40 million were civilians killed by genocide, massacres, mass-bombings, disease and starvation.

 Most of the typical identification procedures (fingerprints, dental analyses, clothing, morphological data etc.) are also not feasible.
-Therefore, investigators often rely on DNA analyses to identify these remains.
+So, investigators often rely on DNA analyses to identify these remains.

 The science behind DNA analyses

 Everyone’s DNA is different.
 We each inherit some DNA from our mother and some from our father.
 From generation to generation this DNA is recombined (mixed), to make us all unique.

 However, paternally inherited Y-DNA and the maternally inherited mitochondrial DNA doesn’t not recombine.
 This DNA remains unchanged from generation to generation, and becomes invaluable for genetic analyses, especially for going back multiple generations.

 Y-DNA is the DNA located on the Y chromosome – the sex chromosome present in males.
 Men have one copy of the Y chromosome and one copy of the X chromosome per cell.
 Women carry two copies of the X chromosome per cell.

 Therefore, only men have Y-DNA and it’s passed essentially unchanged from father to son along the direct paternal lineage.